We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 The Real Story behind Kate Blood

-Most legends indeed have some basis, but the stigma that surrounds Kate Blood is uncalled for, and, thankfully, some residents of Appleton have made it a mission to clear her name.
+Most legends indeed have some basis, but the stigma that surrounds the legend of Kate Blood is uncalled for, and, thankfully, some residents of Appleton have made it a mission to clear her name.
 In reality, Kate Marcia Blood Miller was a member of the community who was loved by all and had a sad story of her own.

 She was just 23 years old when she got afflicted with tuberculosis.
 She had to travel south to stay with a family for the warmer climate.
 She died in Lawrence in Kansas, and the body was brought to the community by a train.
 At the time of her death in 1874, Kate was survived by a 2-year-old daughter.
 George Blood, her husband, remarried, and the 2nd wife is buried in the same plot.
 The fact that Kate’s grave is located off the beaten path has given rise to the myth surrounding the lady.

 Why is the Kate Blood gravestone placed away from others?

 The legend surrounding Kate is that she murdered her husband and her three children before taking her own life.
 For this reason, the officials placed her gravesite away from the others to hide her misdeeds.
 Her grave is set on the top of a hill beside a lonely river.
 Another story is that her husband killed Kate in a drunken rage.
 None of these stories seems to be accurate, and since Kate’s tombstone is placed separate, these stories have not taken the shape of urban legends or ‘true stories’ as one people like to believe.